 Use headings and bulleted lists where they make sense, though of course don’t go overboard.
 And proofread.
 Then proofread some more.
 And probably once more after that.
 Try reading your post aloud and seeing what works and what doesn’t.
 Get a friend or family member to help, especially one who’s a good writer.

-If you’ve got a killer 200-word guest post that is short, to the point and action-inspiring, that’s awesome!
-If you’ve got a 2,000-word story with 10 separate subheaders, that’s cool too.
+It’s great if you’ve got a 2,000-word story with 10 separate subheaders.
 But don’t “write to write.”
 Use the length you need to tell your story, then stop.
 And be aware of your formatting on those longer posts – you don’t want readers’ eyes to glaze over partway through!

 Your story is your story, but if you’re going to include external facts, please check and double-check them, and cite your sources.
 If you claim that 95% of Americans have a mortgage at some point in their lives, we’re going to want to know where you got that idea (the community trusts our writers here – as a new voice to the community – earn that trust)!